GabeOw/Machine-Learning-Models-for-Stock-Options/README.md

 # Machine Learning for Stocks Options

-## Overview
-- This report documents the entirety of our options pricing group project – from planning stages to conclusion and summary.

 ## Problem Statement
 - Using European call option pricing data on the S&P 500, we will find the best regression model (in terms of out-of-sample r squared) and best classification model (in terms of classification error) to predict “Value” and “BS” respectively.
 Our dataset had stock options with the following recorded variables:
   - Value (C): Current option value